 Here in Boston we have the Museum of Science.
 One of the popular attractions is the Perpetual Motion Machine.
-(You can see it in action in the first minute and a half of this video.)

 The machine features balls that roll around on a track setting off all kinds of actions.
 Once a ball completes its track, it’s returned automatically to the top where it starts the cycle anew.

 The machine mesmerizes kids and adults!

 The beauty of the Engagement Marketing Cycle is that it’s similar to a perpetual motion machine: once you get it going, it keeps driving people to your business—and the cycle begins again.

 The secret to building your own Engagement Marketing Cycle that creates a ‘perpetual business generating machine’ is to build it one piece at a time, ensure each piece works—and then set it in motion!